|A French print from around 1700 by an anonymous artist entitled|

 Julie also had quite a talent for singing as well.
-When they got to Marseille she trained as a singer under Pierre Gaultier, a friend of the composer who invented the military marching band, ballet and the conductor’s baton, Jean-Baptiste Lully.
+When they got to Marseille she trained as a singer under Pierre Gaultier, a friend of the composer who invented the military marching band and modern ballet, Jean-Baptiste Lully.

 It wasn’t long before Julie tired of Sérannes.
 She had found another love, a merchant’s daughter who was even younger than she was.
 The girl’s parents were horrified, so they packed her daughter off to a convent.
 Undaunted, Julie followed, and abandoned her male attire to join the same convent.
 The two teenagers could be together, but life in a convent was not the best environment for a relationship so they decided to run away together.